 What Makes a Good-Looking Resume?

 You know a good-looking resume when you see it, but can you identify exactly what that is?
+Do you know any good resume action words?
+Do you know how to make yourself stand out?
 Can you replicate it?
 Maybe and maybe not, but the reality is that nobody except an expert designer can actually make a resume stand out.

 This doesn’t necessarily mean you have to hire a resume designer, and sometimes merely copying the look of a great resume can be enough.
 However, keep in mind that in a competitive job market, working with a professional resume builder or a reputable resume service will simply give you an edge.
 It’s worth the investment for many people.